-Our cash expenditures for property, plant, and equipment totaled \$22.7 million and \$21.9 million for the first three months of 2010 and 2009, respectively.
-We expect to incur capital expenditures of approximately \$60 to \$90 million during the remainder of 2010 and approximately \$40 to \$60 million in 2011, primarily in connection with expanding our Rensselaer, New York manufacturing facilities and tenant improvements at our leased Tarrytown facilities.
+Our cash expenditures for property, plant, and equipment totaled \$45.3 million and \$52.7 million for the first six months of 2010 and 2009, respectively.
+We expect to incur capital expenditures of approximately \$50 to \$70 million during the remainder of 2010 and approximately \$40 to \$60 million in 2011, primarily in connection with expanding our Rensselaer, New York manufacturing facilities and tenant improvements at our leased Tarrytown facilities.
 As described above, in February 2010, we received \$47.5 million from our landlord in connection with tenant improvement costs in Tarrytown.
-We also expect to be reimbursed for a portion of the capital expenditures for our Rensselaer facilities by sanofi-aventis, with the remaining amount to be funded by our existing capital resources.
+In addition, as described above, sanofiaventis has funded \$13.8 million of agreed-upon capital expenditures incurred by us during the first half of 2010 to expand our manufacturing capacity at our Rensselaer facilities, which was either received or receivable at June 30, 2010.
+We expect to be reimbursed for a portion of additional capital expenditures in 2010 and 2011 for our Rensselaer facilities by sanofi-aventis, with the remaining amount to be funded by our existing capital resources.